Thalidomide: The active substance in Contergan,

 Grünenthal strongly condemns the atrocities of the Nazi regime and has repeatedly engaged in initiatives against the radical right.
 As is the case for many other companies, however, people worked at Grünenthal in the post-war period who had previously held positions within the NSDAP [National Socialist German Workers' Party].

 Some conspiracy theorists have concluded that Thalidomide was developed during the Nazi era by Nazi chemists and was tested on concentration camp prisoners as an antidote to chemical warfare agents.
-There is no dependable evidence for these speculations.9 We examine two repeatedly expressed theories in greater detail below:
+There is no dependable evidence for these speculations 8 We examine two repeatedly expressed theories in greater detail below:

 Was Thalidomide also sold in other countries?

-After Contergan was put on the market in Germany in 1957, licensees and distribution partners gradually distributed Thalidomide-containing medications worldwide in 46 countries.
-The products were available on the market under different brand names.
-In the United Kingdom, Australia, and New Zealand for instance, Thalidomide was sold as Distaval by a licensee called Distillers, which marketed Thalidomide in Great Britain from April 1958 and in Australia from November 1960.
+After Contergan was put on the market in Germany in 1957, licensees and distribution partners gradually distributed Thalidomide-containing medications worldwide in many countries.
+The products were available on the market under different brand names, such as Distaval and Softenon.

-In some countries like Spain, Italy, and Brazil, companies distributed medications with the active substance of Thalidomide without the participation or authorisation of Grünenthal.
+In some countries like Spain, Italy, and Brazil, companies distributed medications with the active substance of Thalidomide without the participation or authorization of Grünenthal.

 In the United States, Thalidomide was not sold because the FDA did not issue an approval to the drug.